Charged current induced electron-proton scattering and the axial vector form factor: Results and Discussion

-In Fig.~\ref{PlPp:q2:g2R:neutron}, we present the results for $P_L ( Q^2 )$ and $P_P( Q^2 )$ as function of $Q^2$ at different incident electron energies $E_ e$, namely 855 MeV, 1.1 GeV, and 2.2 GeV, for a range of values of $g_2^R ( 0 )$ (i.e., $-2\le g_2^R ( 0 ) \le$ 2).
+In { the right panel of Fig.~\ref{PlPp:q2:gA:neutron}}, we present the results for $P_L ( Q^2 )$ and $P_P( Q^2 )$ as function of $Q^2$ at $E_ e=1.1$~GeV, for a range of values of $g_2^R ( 0 )$ (i.e., $-2\le g_2^R ( 0 ) \le$ 2).
 It is clearly observed that the variation is more pronounced in $P_P( Q^2 )$ than in $P_L ( Q^2 )$.
 For instance, when $g_2^R ( 0 )$ is varied from 0 to 2, $P_L ( Q^2 )$ changes by only about 5$\%$, whereas varying it from 0 to $-2$ results in a significantly larger change of nearly 20$\%$.
-This percentage change further increases with increasing $E_ e$ ; moreover, the behavior of $P_L ( Q^2 )$ itself is altered at high $Q^2$ for $g_2^R ( 0 )$ = 1-2.
+This percentage change further increases with increasing $E_ e$; moreover, the behavior of $P_L ( Q^2 )$ itself is altered at high $Q^2$ for $g_2^R ( 0 )$ = 1--2.
 In contrast, for $P_P( Q^2 )$, varying $g_2^R ( 0 )$ from 0 to 2 or from 0 to $-2$ leads to changes in opposite directions, while the magnitude of the percentage variation remains comparable for equal values of $|g_2^R ( 0 )|$.
 For example, the changes are about 10$\%$ and 15$\%$, respectively, and remain of similar order for $g_2^R ( 0 ) = 1-2$.